7 signs and symptoms not to ignore

-These changes could be caused by many problems, including infection, poor nutrition, mental health conditions or medications.
+These changes could be caused by many problems, such as infection, dehydration, poor nutrition, mental health conditions or drugs.

 6. Feeling full after eating very little

-If you consistently feel full sooner than normal or after eating less than usual, get checked by your doctor.
-This feeling, known as early satiety, also might be accompanied by nausea, vomiting, bloating or weight loss.
-If so, be sure to tell your doctor about these signs and symptoms as well.
+If you usually feel full too soon or after eating less than usual, get checked by your health care provider.
+You might have this feeling, known as early satiety, along with nausea, vomiting, bloating or weight loss.
+If so, be sure to tell your health care provider about these symptoms as well.

 Possible causes of early satiety include gastroesophageal reflux disease, commonly known as GERD, and peptic ulcers.
-In some cases, a more serious problem — such as pancreatic cancer — could be a factor.
+In some cases, a more serious problem — such as stomach cancer — could be a factor.

 7. Flashes of light

-Bright spots or flashes of light sometimes indicate a migraine.
-In other cases, sudden flashes of light could signal retinal detachment.
+Bright spots or flashes of light can sometimes be a sign of a migraine.
+In other cases, sudden flashes of light could be a sign of a serious condition in which a thin layer of tissue at the back of the eye pulls away from its position (retinal detachment).
 Immediate medical care can help prevent permanent vision loss.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.